cppis/elio-state/README.md

 <br/>

 ## [herald](herald/README.md)
-herald is pub/sub sample using backing `emqx`
+herald is a sample app to test pub/sub of backing `emqx` message broker.